Sam1012-tech/TensorAi--Set-1/README.md

 ## 📋 Problem Statement

-You are given a SQLite database file (`data.db`) containing business data.
+You are given a database file (`sales_agent.db`) containing business data.
 Your task is to:

 1. **Analyze the database** - Understand schema, relationships, and data patterns
 2. **Generate insights** - Extract meaningful statistics and trends